Martinez comes off COVID list, hits 3 HRs as Red Sox top O’s

 Nick Pivetta (2-0) allowed four runs and seven hits with seven strikeouts and three walks over six innings.

 Maikel Franco and Trey Mancini hit three-run homers for the Orioles.
-Ryan McKenna managed a triple in the sixth for his first major-league hit.
+Ryan McKenna managed a triple in the sixth for his first major league hit.

+“I was thinking the other day that would be pretty cool if that happened,” Mckenna said.

 Boston took the lead on a three-run homer by Verdugo followed by a drive from Martinez off Jorge Lopez (0-2) in the third.
 Lopez allowed eight runs and seven hits over just four innings.